ayushdebugz/python-edu-kit/README.md

-# 📚 Python Programs For Students – Educational Repository
+# 📚 Python Programs – Educational Repository

 Welcome to this open-source repository, a **curated collection of beginner to intermediate Python programs** designed for **students, educators, and self-learners**.
 Each program includes a clearly stated objective and focuses on strengthening Python fundamentals.